-Rabbits are one of Australia’s considerable agricultural and environmental pests and are illegal in Queensland.
+Rabbits are one of Australia’s worst agricultural and environmental pests.

-Darling Downs – Moreton Rabbit Board is a State Government agency responsible for the maintenance of 555km of rabbit-proof fence running from Mt Gipps to Goombi.
+The Darling Downs – Moreton Rabbit Board is a statutory authority established under the Biosecurity Act 2014 responsible for the maintenance of the 555km of rabbit barrier fence running from Mt Gipps to Goombi.

-Increasing and spreading awareness of the environmental and financial damage rabbits continue to cause is critical in moving toward the strategic goals of eradicating rabbits within the Board’s operational area.
+Increasing awareness of the environmental and financial damage rabbits continue to cause is critical in achieving the strategic goals of suppressing rabbit populations and reducing their impacts on agriculture and the environment within DDMRB's operational area.

 Environmental damage